RustMagazine/rustmagazine/content/issue-2/applicative-parsing.md

 Rust already supports a very limited subset of similar function compositions with unstable `Try` trait and `?` operator.
-Abstractions introduced in this tutorial can help to extend such composition with ability to implicitly pass information around, to try different paths through compositions and collect information about successes and failures and make this information available though side channels.
+Abstractions introduced in this tutorial can help to extend such composition with the ability to implicitly pass information around, to try different paths through compositions and collect information about successes and failures and make this information available though side channels.

-As shown earlier Applicative Functors can help with splitting problems containing both business logic (what command line options to consume and what constraints they must obey) and glue logic (what arguments got consumed so far, how to pass consumed arguments around, how to make sure consistent validations, etc) into performant and purely functional style code as far as the external API is concerned.
+As shown earlier, Applicative Functors can help with splitting problems containing both business logic (what command line options to consume and what constraints they must obey) and glue logic (what arguments got consumed so far, how to pass consumed arguments around, how to make sure consistent validations, etc) into performant and purely functional style code as far as the external API is concerned.

-While designing an Applicative style API requires some specialized knowledge - mostly what kind of laws implementation needs to obey and how to check them, using the resulting API does not.
+While designing an Applicative style API requires some specialized knowledge - mostly what kind of laws implementation needs to obey and how to check them - using the resulting API does not.
 With help of the Rust's type system it's easy to make sure that for as long as the user's code typechecks - it works and all compositions are correct.